dart-archive/www.dartlang.org/src/site/articles/feet-wet-streams/index.markdown

 ## Conclusion

-Streams are unified across Dart's async APIs and they provide a powerful method for dealing streams of data, whether that data is event objects, bytes, or your own custom classes.
+Streams are unified across Dart's asynchronous APIs, providing a powerful way to deal with streams of data, whether that data is event objects, bytes, or your own custom classes.

 ## About the author